dssdanial/SLAM_gmapping_movebase/README.md

 $ sudo apt-get install ros-<your_ros_distro>-teleop-twist-keyboard
 ```

 After installing the required packages, it is time to run the simulation.
-Concequently, a launch file is porvided here as follows.
+Consequently, a launch file is provided here as follows.
 ``` bash
 $ roslaunch RTassignment3 main.launch
 ```